Fitting a new set of brake pads is a nice, simple Saturday-morning kind of job… except it’s not! It’s turned into a giant turd of a job.

 The proper tool is called a wind-back tool, and while it isn’t necessary for front pads, it is a useful kit.

-Remove the brake fluid reservoir cap before forcing the caliper piston home, preventing fluid overflow.
+Remove the brake fluid reservoir cap before forcing the caliper piston home, (helps prevent fluid overflow.)
+Watch for Brake Fluid Overflow

 If the caliper piston refuses to move, you may have a faulty caliper or hose pipe.
 Check this post.
 It covers this type of problem “Brakes won’t bleed”

-Fitting rear pads aren’t as easy.
+Fitting rear pads isn’t as easy.
 First off, if you have an electronic parking brake (Push button), you’ll need a service tool.

 The handheld tool communicates with the parking brake control unit and puts it into service mode.
 After the repairs, the service mode will need to be turned off.